STAM Torah scrolls & Sefer Torah projects, tefillin, mezuzah scrolls and megillah scrolls from Israel

 1. Be certain to have an experienced sofer or individual insert the retzuot.
 He will know how to insert them with minimal or no damage.

-3. Have a sofer cut the case to allow the retzuot shel yad to rest within it without being tightly pressed against it.
+3. Have a sofer cut the cases to allow the retzuot to rest within them without being tightly pressed against it.
 In addition, make sure that when you open the cases they do not catch on the retzuot.

 5. Choose a set date each month to thoroughly review your retzuot.
 This will not require more than 3-4 minutes!
 If the retzuot require some touching up I suggest you take a few minutes and do it then.
 If need be write yourself a note so you will remember to deal with it the same day!